- What are micro-credentials?

 The credentials that teachers earn at the beginning of their careers are often referred to as certification, which are awarded in a particular area of instruction.
 Micro-credentials are awarded for smaller, bite size learning or mastery of skill awarded for the demonstration of very specific competencies.
 What comes with a micro-credential is not a certificate or a diploma, but a badge.
 Think Boy Scout or Girl Scout Merit Badges—learn or demonstrate a skill, earn a merit badge.
 But rather than requiring cloth and a needle to apply, these new badges are purely digital.

 Check out the Micro-credentials page for a complete list of currently available micro-credentials.

 Metadata is embedded in the micro-credential and therefore has the potential for becoming part of an online record of achievements.
 By simply hovering over the micro-credential with a mouse, the specific information (description and competencies) about that micro-credential can be viewed.
 The micro-credentials provide information regarding who issued the micro-credentials as well as the competencies that were attained in order to get them.
-Teachers can "collect" the micro-credentials in a virtual portfolio (see Mozilla Backpack for more information).
+Teachers can "collect" the micro-credentials in a virtual portfolio, often described as a "digital backpack."

 In other words, a micro-credential not only represents mastery of skill, but can also be a tool that shows colleagues, employers and potential employers how mastery was achieved.
 In addition, micro-credentials can be used to build identity and reputation within learning communities and create pathways for continued learning.